A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Becoming addicted to NYUAD's resources.

 Becoming addicted to the UAE lifestyle.
 The "UAE Lifestyle" is a HUGE fiction.
 You shouldn't be talking about brunches and yacht parties in your 20s.
 You should be hungry to go out into the world to do something.
-If you constantly reward yourself for having done nothing, you will do nothing.
+If you constantly reward yourself for having done nothing, you will continue to do nothing.

 Demanding to hear "Good Job".